Sbuazjr/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-File 6. script that creates a directory named my first directory in the /tmp/ directory.
+File 7.
+Move the file betty from tmp